HaolingZHANG/MotifEffect/README.md

-# Noise resilient learning of a reinforcement control task using incoherent structural network motifs
+# Leveraging network motifs to improve artificial neural networks

-Network motifs are abundant in biological and social networks but play no fundamental role in machine learning.
+As the scale of artificial neural networks continues to expand to tackle increasingly complex tasks or improve the prediction accuracy of specific tasks, the challenges associated with computational demand, hyper-parameter tuning, model interpretability, and deployment costs intensify.
-To close the gap between current artificial intelligence systems and their historical roots in natural computing systems, we analyze structural three-node network motifs and their significance in task learning.
+Addressing these challenges requires a deeper understanding of how network structures influence global network attributes such as learning accuracy and resilience.
-To this end, we determine and compare the representational capacity, numerical stability, and dynamical properties of 441000 three-node motifs.
+In this study, we investigate the role of local network motifs — specifically incoherent and coherent 3-node motifs — in shaping overall network performance.
-From our finding of the superiority of incoherent motifs, we predict that enriching networks with incoherent but not coherent motifs will improve systems performance.
+Through motif-scale static and dynamic analyses, we quantify and interpret the representational capacity, numerical stability, and flexibility of these motifs.
-To this end, we evolved neural networks to solve the cart-pole balance task.
+Our findings reveal that incoherent motifs exhibit superior representational capacity and numerical stability.
-As predicted, neural agents enriched with incoherent motifs are more noise-resilient during training and cope better in a noisy environment than networks with coherent motifs.
+Extending these insights to the network scale, based on the network-scale noise-resilience analysis, we demonstrate that incoherent neural networks exhibit greater resilience to noise both during training and in the presence of environmental perturbations.
-Our findings suggest a computational advantage of incoherent network motifs in the evolution and training of natural and artificial networked systems.
+This work fills the research void by systematically evaluating the impact of subtle structural differences on the performance of artificial neural networks, offering foundational insights for the design of more resilient and accurate networks.

 ## Installation
 You may clone this code repository (using the following command line) or